maxheltzel/File_Data_Encryption_Tool-FinalProject/README.md

 # File_Data_Encryption_Tool-FinalProject
 Do not use this tool to encrypt any important or valuable information.
-By using this tool, you agree to release the creator from all liabilities and agree to not use it in any real use cases.

 Steps:
 1) Copy and paste the code into your python 3 enviorment